Elifelete/portscan/README.md

 Developed on April 18, 2017.

-<span color="red">Note: when modifying and distributing the script, leave the due credits.</span>
+<h1>Note: when modifying and distributing the script, leave the due credits.</h1>